biocommons/hgvs-dataproviders-rest/README.md

 ## Using with hgvs (2.0+)

-A second version of hgvs is planned, which allows for selecting a data provider out of several supported options: uta, uta_rest, cdot, and a planned Ensembl interface implementation.
-See [utaclients](https://github.com/ccaitlingo/uta-clients) for more info on each dp.
+A second version of hgvs is planned, which allows for selecting a data provider out of several supported options: uta, uta_rest, cdot, and possibly a future Ensembl interface implementation.
+See [utaclients](https://github.com/ccaitlingo/uta-clients) for more info on each data provider.

 ## Developer Installation

     $ make devready
     $ source venv/bin/activate
-    $ uvicorn uta_restapi.restapi:app --reload
+    $ uvicorn restapi:app --reload